Physician Burnout Solutions:

-Use the leading measure of burnout to assess your workplace and increase employee well-being.
+Use the leading measure of burnout to assess your workplace and to promote employee well-being.

 Maslach Burnout Inventory and Areas of Worklife Survey

-The Maslach Burnout Toolkit™ combines the Maslach Burnout Inventory™ (MBI) and Areas of Worklife Survey (AWS) to assess your healthcare organization's burnout within a worklife context.
+The Maslach Burnout Toolkit™ combines the Maslach Burnout Inventory™ (MBI) and Areas of Worklife Survey (AWS) to assess burnout in your organization and the likely causes.

 Burnout is defined as: